How it works

 Your most fertile days fall 2-3 days before temperature reaches its peak and for about 1 day after.
 You should also notice a slight drop in temperature before the rise.
 This drop can help you predict that ovulation is about to occur, indicating that you are commencing your fertile period.

 When charting your temperature it’s important to be mindful that other external factors, aside from hormones, can influence basal temperature.
 These include

 These factors can interfere with the accuracy of your charting.

 Another technique you can use to help predict your fertile days is to monitor your cervical mucus.
 The natural mucus we secrete changes colour and consistency during your cycle.
 These changes are influenced by the hormonal changes occurring during your cycle and play a role in either hindering or supporting the progression of sperm to the uterus.
 Some women secrete more mucus than others and some women secrete very little at all.
-The amount is less important than the colour and consistency.
+The amount is less important than the colour, consistency and feel.

 As your estrogen levels rise towards ovulation, you will notice that your mucus becomes a thinner, clearer consistency.
 It also becomes quite slippery and stretchy, much like the consistency and colour of egg white.
 This is your fertile mucus, acting like a slippery dip, to speed the sperms journey through the cervix and uterus and into the fallopian tube where it can finally reach its destination, your egg.